 - Starting a business that generates profits to reinvest in the business or other income-generating assets.

-- Investing in income generating assets that you buy once and they pay you forever such as: Rental Properties, Index Funds.
+- Investing in income generating assets that you buy once and they pay you forever such as: Rental Property Income, Index Funds.
 Over time these will compound to give you exponentially greater returns.

 For many of those reading this post, we must also understand that we are the outliers.
 Our savings rates and amounts should automatically put us ahead of our peers.
 Don’t be tempted to take your foot off the pedal.
 Look forward, celebrate your success and stay the course.

 Financial advisors commonly recommend you save 15-20% for retirement.
 As you see below, the average household isn’t coming close to that.

 Pre-pandemic, the Household Saving Rate in the UK was on a significant decline and was expected to drop further.
 Conversely, during the early stages of the pandemic, household savings increased dramatically reaching a record 27.4% in Quarter 2 (Apr to June) 2020.